Samarthshetty123/Samarthshetty123/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm a second year Computer Science Undergraduate
+- I'm a Computer Science graduate
 - I'm interested in Web Development, and App Development
 - I'm also interested in buiseness and finance